Skip to main content

 Reality check: Do not call a regular senior center if someone is in immediate danger.
 Call 911 first.
 If the danger is not immediate, write down dates, names, places, and what happened before you report.

-Utility bills, housing, property tax, and home repair
+Utility bills, housing, taxes, and home repair

 Who may qualify: Rules vary.
 Utility help looks at income, household size, and funding.
 Housing help may use income limits and waitlists.
 Property tax relief for homeowners and renters has age, income, residency, and filing rules.

 Reality check: Funding can run out, and deadlines can be strict.
-For utility shutoff concerns, use our utility help guide right away.
-For unsafe home conditions, our home repair guide can help you compare repair options.
+For shutoff concerns, use our utility help guide right away.
+For unsafe home conditions, ask your AAA, county housing office, or city for home repair options before paying a contractor.

 What to gather before you call